mhostetter/galois/docs/basic-usage/array-creation.rst

 ..............

 The :func:`~galois.FieldArray.Range` classmethod produces a range of elements similar to :func:`numpy.arange`.
-The integer `start` and `stop` values are the :ref:`integer representation <int repr>` of the polynomial field elements.
+The integer `start` and `stop` values are the :ref:`integer representation <int-repr>` of the polynomial field elements.

 .. tab-set::